You are here

 Gender Studies Advisory Board

-Asya works in the fields of 19th and 20th century American literature, with an emphasis on the turn of the century, the era of realism, naturalism and early modernism.
+She works in the fields of 19th and 20th century American literature, with an emphasis on the turn of the century, the era of realism, naturalism and early modernism.
 More particularly, she is interested in the social and political approaches to the fiction of this period.
-Her other academic interests include international literature and literature of the Holocaust.
 Her current research focuses on the political aspects of the fiction of Edith Wharton and American expatriate writers in Paris.
-Asya has been the GSM director since fall 2010, as well as the director of the International Studies Living Learning Community.
+Ferda Asya directed the GSM from fall 2010 to fall 2015.

-David Heineman, Ph.D., assistant professor of Communication Studies
+David Heineman, Ph.D., associate professor of communication studies

 David Heineman earned his Ph.D. degree in Communication Studies with a certification from the Project on the Rhetorics of Inquiry from the University of Iowa and Masters and Bachelors degrees in Speech Communication from Syracuse University.
 He is an advisor to the Bloomsburg chapter of the Lambda Pi Eta National Honor society and an active member of the National Communication Association.
 He regularly presents his work at international, national, and regional conferences.